johnatorres226/step1-nacc-validator/QUICK_START.md

 # Run QC with logging
 udsv4-qc --initials "YOUR_INITIALS" --log

-# Run QC with detailed outputs
+# Run QC with detailed outputs -- This creates the UPLOAD READY FILE
 udsv4-qc --initials "YOUR_INITIALS" --detailed-run
 ```